MaidDragonTohru/The-Scribe/README.md

 Now, to start the bot, use:

     node main.js

-    or run the file named `run.bat` if you are on a Windows computer.
-This will not work on Macintosh.
+  ...Or, alternatively, run the file named `run.bat` if you are on a Windows computer.
+This will only work on operating systems that can run `.bat` files.
+For example, this will not work on a Macintosh system. *Please note that run.bat will not work if you do not have NPM installed.
+Run* `npm install` *first!*

 Some information will be shown, and will automatically join the room(s) you specified if no error occurs.

   [2]: http://nodejs.org/
   [3]: https://github.com/Zarel/Pokemon-Showdown
   [6]: http://en.wikipedia.org/wiki/Regular_expression

+If any of your commands rely on information normally sent to the Pokémon Showdown Client (i.e. functions that execute based on PM that aren't directly related to normal commands), you will need to make changes to the message method in `parser.js` under the appropriate case.

 Development
 ===========